Zaederx/JournalApp/LessonNotes.md

 ## Regex is not the same in each programming language.
 Just something I looked up because I was curios.
 I mostly use javascript regex in my projects for password validation, but that's about it.
 I don't use it too often, so I don't know the specifics of certain expressions, just the general idea of how it works.

+## div.innerText vs div.innerHTML
+`div.innerText` doesn't work with hidden text (i.e. when using `-webkit-text-security: disc;` on a div element).
+Use `div.innerHTML` with this instead.